New Legislation Regulates Services Provided Through “Real Estate Teams”

 ✓ The Team Leader and all Team Members must adhere to all office rules, practices, and procedures established by the Broker and the Branch Office Manager.

 ✓ THE Broker may designate two members of a team as intra-company agents for the Buyer and the Seller in the same transaction if the parties have FIRST been advised in writing that the Licensees are part of the same team and the team could have a financial interest in the outcome of the transaction.
 The Buyer and Seller must complete the “Consent for Dual Agency” form required under existing law before Dual Agency may occur.
-A copy of the form is attached.

 ✗ The Team Leader may NOT designate Team Members as intra-company agents.
 Only the Broker may make this designation.